everx-labs/ton-labs-contracts/solidity/depool/README.md

 2) `participantRewardFraction`% of the reward is distributed among all participants (including the validator) proportionally to their share of the staking pool.
 By default these rewards are added to the ordinary stakes of all participants and reinvested with it.
 To withdraw this stake or any part of it to the participant wallet, use one of the withdrawal functions.

-2) The remaining `associationRewardFraction`% of the reward is transferred to the DePool Association.
-This is not currently implemented.

 # Troubleshooting